 top of page

-Inventor Craig Wise 66, painlessly works out for 15 minutes every day with his Body Oars.
-He has never lifted weights, never tried a set of sit-ups, not one bench press, or ever played physical sports before his late 50s.
-Video shot 11/07/22
+Inventor/author Craig Wise painlessly works his Body Oars for 15 minutes daily.
+He has never lifted weights, tried a set of sit-ups, not one bench press, or played physical sports before his late 50s.
+Video shot 6/7/23, three weeks before starting his 68th year.

 Wise's Body Oars efficiently run the bodies and hearts of weak, elderly, and disabled adults through massively empowering daily workouts painlessly and in just a few minutes.

-Very few middle-aged and older adults have joints and spines that can handle enough force to seriously bodybuild.
+Very few middle-aged and older adults have joints and spines that can handle enough force to build seriously.
 Frequent traditional workouts can pour new muscle into older folks for the first few weeks.
 But most stop trying after a few more weeks because we can't replace cartilage quickly enough to maintain that much intense exercise.

 Wise's Body Oars carry most of the effort and resistance forces around spines and joints as tension energy, allowing large muscle groups to work much harder than their joints.
 So older adults get to intensely work their muscles and hearts without overworking their joints and spines.